Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kaneko, Red (A very strange student).md

 Author: BenPupKao

-Compatable game version: V0.69

 First appearance: 11/9/2018

 Created in version: V0.28

+### Additional information

+Red is a very strange student.
+No one knows if he is intentionally funny or not.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kaneko%2C%20Red%20(A%20very%20strange%20student)%20-%20BenPupKao%2C%20V0.69.student">Kaneko, Red (A very strange student) - BenPupKao, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kaneko%2C%20Red%20(A%20very%20strange%20student)%20-%20BenPupKao.student">Kaneko, Red (A very strange student) - BenPupKao.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---